Guest Post By: Kelly Korb

 You may not have a say in what your schedule looks like, or you may.
 It just depends on who makes your schedule and that sort of thing.
-Some of your days may be all in a row or you may have a day or two break in between.
-One time I worked 2, was off one, worked one more day then was off for 3 days.
-It may seem like a headache, but just be flexible and keep in mind you’re only there for a short time.
+Some of your days may be all in a row, or you may have a day or two breaks in between.
+One time I worked 2, was off one, worked one more day, then was off for 3 days.
+It may seem like a headache, but be flexible and keep in mind you’re only there for a short time.

 Know your audience:

 Anyone who knows me knows I have a LOT of energy, even at 6 in the morning when my shift starts.
 Some people…don’t.
 And that’s ok.
 Something I’ve had to remind myself continuously is to be aware of who is around you.
 I’m not saying entirely change yourself for the duration of your assignment, but keep in mind your personality may not mesh with everyone else’s, and you have to learn to adapt to those around you, so everyone is on the same page.

 Be approachable.
 Don’t give off the impression that you’re too good to help out just because you’re only there temporarily.
 Help your techs out on the floor if they’re busy, even if that means helping hand out coffee to the patients.
 If your other nurse is swamped with patients, offer to help them pass their meds or pick up their admission or discharge.
 If you’re willing to lend a hand, your team will be willing to help you out so much more when you need it.